-Section 14. (a) On or before June 30, 2024, the
+Section 14. (a) On or before June 30, 2024, the State Superintendent of Education shall develop and submit to the State Board of Education for approval, recommendations for the creation of a K-5 mathematics coach endorsement for teachers who hold a valid Alabama professional educator certificate in early childhood education, elementary education, or special education and have at least three years of teaching experience.

-State Superintendent of Education shall develop and submit to the State Board of Education for approval, recommendations for the creation of a K-5 mathematics coach endorsement for teachers who hold a valid Alabama professional educator certificate in early childhood education, elementary education, or special education and have at least three years of teaching experience.
+- (b) The K-5 mathematics coach endorsement shall be offered only as a post baccalaureate program and shall not be included within an initial educator preparation program. - (c) The K-5 mathematics coach endorsement preparation program described in program planning forms, catalogs, and syllabi shall require field experience and a minimum of the following four courses:

-- (b) The K-5 mathematics coach endorsement shall be offered only as a post baccalaureate program and may not be included within an initial educator preparation program. - (c) The K-5 mathematics coach endorsement preparation program described in program planning forms, catalogs, and syllabi shall require field experience and a minimum of the following four courses: - (1) One course focused on grades K-2 content knowledge and pedagogical content knowledge. - (2) One course focused on grades 3-5 content knowledge and pedagogical content knowledge. - (3) One course focused on coaching principles. - (4) One course focused on literacy in mathematics education to include analyzing student work for instructional decisions.
+- 1 (1) One course focused on grades K-2 content 2 knowledge and pedagogical content knowledge.
+(2) One course focused on grades 3-5 content 3 knowledge and pedagogical content knowledge.
+4 5 (3) One course focused on coaching principles.
+(4) One course focused on literacy in mathematics 6 7 education to include analyzing student work for instructional decisions.
+8 9 (d) The coaching endorsement program shall prepare 10 candidates who demonstrate conceptual understanding and procedural fluency regarding major concepts of mathematics 11 appropriate for grades K-5.
+Candidates shall satisfy all of 12 13 the following: (1) Demonstrate coaching principles including: 14 15 Goals, principles, and approaches in the Alabama Coaching 16 Framework.
+17 (2) Understand adult learning principles that 18 support collaboration with the ultimate goal of improved student performance.
+19 2.0 (3) Possess leadership experience.
+21 (4) Understand the roles of school-based mathematics 22 coaches.
+23 (5) Understand current research on the science of - (6) Be able to translate research findings into effective instruction.

-- 1 (d) The K-5 mathematics coach endorsement program 2 shall prepare candidates who demonstrate conceptual 3 understanding and procedural fluency regarding major concepts 4 of mathematics appropriate for grades K-5.
-Candidates shall 5 satisfy all of the following: - (1) Demonstrate coaching principles including: Goals, principles, and approaches in the Alabama Coaching Framework.
+learning.

-- (2) Understand adult learning principles that support collaboration with the ultimate goal of improved student performance. - (3) Possess leadership experience. - 13 (4) Understand the roles of school-based mathematics 14 coaches. - 15 (5) Understand current research on the science of learning. - (6) Be able to translate research findings into effective instruction. - (7) Know what engages students in learning at various stages of growth and development. - (8) Understand the developmental nature of mathematics and the interconnections among mathematical concepts. - 24 (9) Demonstrate knowledge of the phases students 25 move through in developing fluency.
+1 (7) Know what engages students in learning at various stages of growth and development.